frontend-hour/frontend-hour/general-interview-questions/general-interview-questions.md

 - Restfull services are the one that implements that pattern.
 - When a Restfull API is called, the server will transfer to the client a representation of the state of the requested resource.

+# OPEN Questions never going away from my mind -

+1. How the reply to reply algorithm working for Facebook and Twitter.?
+2. How to optimise the solution for any given problem?
+I think the solution is - Practice practice, more practice will give us the most optimised solution.